alexsteinerde/docker-client-swift/README.md

 ### Secrets
-This requires a Docker daemon with Swarm mode enabled.
+> This requires a Docker daemon with Swarm mode enabled.

+The API is very similar for managing Docker Configs and the below examples also apply to them.

 <details>
   <summary>List secrets</summary>